Best Aquarium Stand Review

 Above all, feel free to experiment.

 Your fish aren’t boring; their fish tank stand shouldn’t be either.

 Types of Aquarium Stand Available

 Acrylic or MDF stands are used for a variety of tanks.
 MDF stands for medium density fiberboard.
-These are the more expensive stands and they can be make to look like stone, granite, marble, or even other natural textures.
-The cost of these stands can be very high but you can get one that matches your furniture and lasts as long as the furniture does.
+These are the more expensive stands and they can be made to look like stone, granite, marble, or even other natural textures.
+The cost of these positions can be very high, but you can get one that matches your furniture and lasts as long as the furniture does.

 Just remember, if any part of the tank bottom extends beyond the stand’s top or rim, the fish tank stand is too small.

-I got interested in fish by accident.
-My son wanted to win one at out local county fair.
+I got interest in fish by accident.
+My son won one at our local county fair.
 My son was five and going to start school in September.
-He had wanted a dog or a cat but I kept saying no, because when he went to school I knew I would become the primary caregiver.
+He had wanted a dog or a cat, but I kept saying no because when he went to school, I knew I would become the primary caregiver.

-So when he asked to throw the ping pong ball at a sea of fish goblets I thought, why not.
+So when he asked to throw the ping pong ball into a sea of fish goblets, I thought, why not.
 He won’t win.
 And if he does, how hard is it to take care of a fish?
 Well, he spent 5 dollars throwing and as I was consoling him and trying to get him to walk away I tripped over something and fell.

 But as my son grew, so did our fish collection.
-Several thousand fish and even several dozen stands later I can safely say fish tank stands are almost as important as the tanks themselves.
 Stands are designed to display the tank at a height that allows easy maintenance and is perfect for looking at or talking to the fish.
 A stand needs to be specially constructed because they have to hold a lot of weight.
-Even a small 10 gallon tank can weigh over 100 pounds when fully set up.
+Even a small 10-gallon tank can weigh over 100 pounds when fully set up.
 If you wouldn’t let a small child stand on your table, don’t set a small fish tank on it.